maxblee/foia_integration/README.md

 When you load the URL (127.0.0.1:8000 by default), you should see a login page. (**Note: Be sure to be at 127.0.0.1 and not localhost; Google's login does not recognize the two domains as being the same.**)

-Click the login account and sign in with your Google Account.
+Click one of the log in links on the home page and sign in with your Google Account.

 ## Features